eth-cscs/alps-uenv/docs/uenv-compilation-spack.md

 spack -e SPACK_ENV_FOLDER concretize -f
 ```

 The result of the concretization will be printed on screen.
-Packages starting with `[+]` are packages that will be freshly installed in your local [Spack] instance.
-Packages marked as `[e]` (external) are packages taken directly from the uenv (which we are using as upstream [Spack] instance).
-You should see many packages marked as `[e]`, which are being re-used from the uenv.
-This will greatly speed up compilation, since [Spack] will have to build only a small subset of packages.
+Packages marked with ` - ` are packages that will be freshly installed in your local [Spack] instance.
+Packages marked as `[^]` (upstream) are packages taken directly from the uenv (which we are using as upstream [Spack] instance).
+You should see many packages marked as `[^]`, which are being re-used from the uenv. `[e]` (external) are external packages that are already installed in the system (and are defined in the system configuration of the system for which the uenv is built).
+Finally, packages marked as `[+]` are packages that are already installed in your local [Spack] instances.

+Using the uenv as an upstream [Spack] instance will greatly speed up compilation, since [Spack] will have to build only a small subset of packages.

 You can finally build everything in the concretized environment: